-This game bird prospers in the early stages of forest succession, but uses mature stands as well.
-Grouse use fruit, seed, catkins, buds and green parts of over 300 plants for food.
+This game bird prospers in the early stages of forest succession, but can be found in mature stands as well.
+Grouse use fruits, seeds, catkins, buds and green parts of over 300 plants for food.
 Broods require insects from late May through July.
-Thickets, vine tangles and dense shrub growth provide reproductive or drumming habitat and for escape cover.
-Nesting cover is usually open understories near drumming logs and openings or old logging roads that serve as brood range.
-Home range is 40-50 acres (U.S. Department of Agriculture, 1974).
-Ruffed grouse populations generally benefit from most silvicultural practices that encourage early successional stage forest habitat.
-They particularly benefit from regeneration harvests in even-aged stands.
+Thickets, vine tangles and dense shrub growth provide reproductive or drumming habitat as well as escape cover.
+Nesting cover is usually open understories near drumming logs, openings or old logging roads that serve as brood range.
+Home range is 40 to 50 acres (U.S. Department of Agriculture, 1974).
+Ruffed grouse populations generally benefit from most silvicultural practices that encourage early successional forest habitat.
+They particularly benefit from regeneration harvests in even aged stands.
 As with the white-tailed deer, the present effects of gypsy moth could have a positive impact on grouse habitats.
-Populations tend to be less cyclic in the Appalachian Region, which includes Potomac-Garrett State Forest.
-Loss of habitat to maturing forest has resulted in the decreased population and hunting success in western Maryland over the last few decades.
-Ruffed grouse populations have likely also declined on Potomac-Garrett State Forest.

-Although the number of grouse hunters has declined in recent decades, Potomac-Garrett State Forest continues to be a primary destination for grouse hunters in Maryland.
-Garrett County has maintained the highest populations of grouse in the state.
-The continued harvest of timber provides the necessary regeneration for good grouse reproductive habitat.
-The high stem density that occurs 10-15 years after a regeneration harvest provides optimum habitat for grouse.
-This combined with grape thickets and good mast production found on PGSF provides important cover and food that allow grouse to persist and provides a popular hunting destination for grouse enthusiasts throughout the tri-state area.
+Savage River State Forest continues to be a primary destination for grouse hunters in Maryland.
+Partners like the Ruffed Grouse Society and Garrett College have helped Garrett County to maintain consistently respectable populations of grouse.
+The continued harvest of timber provides the necessary regeneration for grouse reproductive habitat.
+The high stem density that occurs 10 - 15 years after a regeneration harvest provides optimum habitat for grouse.
+This combined with grape thickets and good mast production found on SRSF provides the cover and winter food that keeps grouse populations strong and provides a popular hunting destination for grouse enthusiasts.